HADAS496/comics-and-Reaganomics-/index.md

   These fictional portrayals didn't just entertain; they reinforced cultural fears, distracting from the real challenge: building robust community supports post-deinstitutionalization.

-  In the end, the Joker's laughter echoes a societal joke—prioritizing spectacle and punishment over nuanced understanding of mental health and justice.
+  In the end, the Joker's laughter echoes a societal joke—prioritizing spectacle and punishment over nuanced understanding of mental health and justice."
-."
   %}

 Arkham's revolving door, then, was no mere plot convenience; it perpetuated stigma, warning of unreformable chaos in an era pushing for rehabilitation over isolation.